YichenLuo-0/MMET/README.md

 Code for MMET: A Multi-Input and Multi-Scale Transformer for Efficient PDEs Solving, presented at *the 34th International Joint Conference on Artificial Intelligence (IJCAI 2025)*.

 ## Introduction

-A novel Transformer-based framework for solving partial differential equations (PDEs) efficiently in **multi-input, multi-scale, and large-scale scenarios**.
+**MMET (Multi-Input and Multi-Scale Efficient Transformer)** is a Transformer-based framework tailored for solving partial differential equations (PDEs) in complex scientific and engineering domains.
+Traditional neural PDE solvers often struggle with generalization across varying geometries, boundary/initial conditions, and resolution scales.
+MMET addresses these limitations through a unified and scalable architecture.

 <img src="fig/introduction.png" alt="Introduction" width="500"/>

-### Core Contributions
+Unlike existing methods that require model retraining for each new instance, MMET introduces a flexible encoder-decoder structure that separates mesh and query representations.
+This design enables:
+- **Zero-shot generalization** across unseen geometries and boundary conditions,
+- **Multi-scale querying** without retraining,
+- And **reduced computational overhead** when handling large-scale unstructured meshes.

+At the core of MMET are three key innovations:
-- **Multi-Input Gated Condition Embedding (GCE)**
+- A **Gated Condition Embedding (GCE)** layer for dynamically encoding inputs with different types and dimensions;
-  Efficiently encodes PDE inputs of varying types and dimensions (e.g., boundary/initial conditions, operators, geometry).

-- **Multi-Scale Support via Encoder-Decoder Architecture**
-  Query arbitrary resolutions without retraining, supporting zero-shot generalization on unseen mesh grids.

-- **Hilbert Curve Re-serialization + Patch Embedding**
-  Spatially coherent patching of mesh inputs reduces attention complexity and boosts performance on large-scale geometry.
+- A **Hilbert-curve-based patch embedding** strategy to preserve spatial locality and reduce attention complexity;
+- And a **multi-scale decoder** that directly supports adaptive resolution inference.

+These components enable MMET to outperform state-of-the-art baselines across diverse physics benchmarks, including elasticity, fluid mechanics, thermodynamics, and porous media flow.

 <img src="fig/architecture.png" alt="Architecture" width="800"/>

 ## Installation